Jackie Evancho: Family and early life

 Evancho was born on April 9, 2000, in Pittsburgh, Pennsylvania, to Lisa and Michael Evancho.
 Her father operated a video security business until 2010.
 She has an older sister Juliet, a younger brother Zachary, and a younger sister Rachel.
 She was raised in a suburb of Pittsburgh in a Catholic family.
 Evancho began her education in the Pine-Richland School District, but at various times, after her career began, she received online schooling.
 She attended Pine-Richland High School, graduating in 2018.

 After Evancho saw the film version of the musical The Phantom of the Opera as a young girl, she began singing the songs at home.
-Her parents did not recognize that her voice was unusual until her first talent competition, which she entered just before her eighth birthday, In the competition, Kean Idol, placing second.
+Her parents did not recognize that her voice was unusual until her first talent competition, which she entered just before her eighth birthday.
+In that competition, Kean Idol, she placed second.
 She began taking voice lessons and singing at events, churches and nursing homes, mostly in Pennsylvania.
 She also started a YouTube channel, sang in the Children's Festival Chorus of Pittsburgh (now Pittsburgh Youth Chorus) during its 2008–09 season, and performed the title role in a 2009 school musical version of Little Red Riding Hood.

-In 2009, Evancho competed in Las Vegas in the 15th annual USA World Showcase Talent Competition, where she finished in second place.
+In 2009, Evancho competed at the 15th annual USA World Showcase Talent Competition in Las Vegas, where she placed second.
 At the 2009 Kean Idol contest, she was again runner-up.
 In other 2009 talent contests, she won the Golden Ribby Award – WonderworldTV and the Talent Quest TV Show (both in Massachusetts).
 Also in 2009, she sang "Ave Maria" in composer and conductor Tim Janis's PBS television special "Celebrate America" and performed in other concerts and TV shows with Janis, who sought her out after seeing her on YouTube.
 She made various singing appearances around Pennsylvania in 2009 and 2010, including singing The Star-Spangled Banner at the Pittsburgh Pirates baseball team's 2010 home opener.